 The Slade School of Fine Art at UCL is one of the UK's leading university departments for research in Fine Art, approaching the study and practice of art in an enquiring, investigative, creative and experimental way.

 All academic staff are practising artists, actively involved in research as well as teaching, and have a broad and diverse range of interests and expertise.
-Students benefit from excellent studio space and facilities, including a large research centre in Woburn Square.
+Students benefit from excellent studio space and technical facilities, including a large research centre in Woburn Square.

 The UCL Slade School's central London location enables easy access to unparalleled learning resources including major galleries, museums, libraries, cultural institutions and theatres.